 - "Nervous Love", "I'll Never Marry and "I Picture Myself With A Guitar", all under a minute long.

-- Pep-Talk Song: "Get Yourself Together" and "Hey Joe" which is clearly inspired more by "Hey Jude" by The Beatles when you hear the lyrics than "Hey Joe" by Jimi Hendrix.Hey Jude, come on, JoeDon't make that sad songAny sadder than it already is
+- Pep-Talk Song: "Get Yourself Together" and "Hey Joe" which is clearly inspired more by "Hey Jude" by The Beatles when you hear the lyrics than "Hey Joe", the Garage Rock standard popularized by Jimi Hendrix.Hey Jude, come on, JoeDon't make that sad songAny sadder than it already is

 - Real Life Writes the Plot: "Poor You" addresses Daniel's mental state.
 "Big Business Man" refers to his bad experiences while working in a fast food chain.
 Daniel lampshades his mental breakdown in "Keep Punching Joe"I guess I lean toward the excessiveBut that's just the way it isWhen you're a manic depressive(...)
 Let me tell you now it's been a long hard summerAnd I feel every bit, every bit more dumber.